giturra/giturra.github.io/docs/cv.md

 ## Awards

+* [2024 - 2027] University of Stavanger Doctoral Scholarship.
 * [2023] SIGIR Student Travel Grant to attend the [2023 SIGIR International Conference on Information Retrieval](https://sigir.org/sigir2023/) in Taipei, Taiwan.
 * [2016] Outstading Student in 2016.